CarrotManMatt/DangerDine/README.md

 Poetry will complain if you do not have the correct Python version installed.
 Follow the steps in [Installing](#Installing) to get the correct version

+## Environment Variables

+To run the program you may need to set some environment variables (E.g. `SECRET_KEY`), the required ones are specified in `.example.env` and must be placed into a file called `.env` in the project root.

 ## Contributions

 Contributions are welcome.
 If you want to contribute, please raise a PR, and we'll review, test and (likely) merge it.
 Please comment on issues you'd like to work on for assignment to prevent duplication of work.
 If you find any bugs/problems or have any feature suggestion, please raise an issue.